vrajlukhi/Library_Management/README.md

 This is the backend API for an E-Library Management Application built using **Node.js**, **Express**, and **MongoDB**.
 The API handles user authentication (using JWT), book CRUD operations, and book borrowing/return functionality.

--Features
+- Features
   - **User Authentication**: JWT-based authentication for registration and login.
   - **Book Management**: CRUD operations for managing books in the library.
   - **Borrow/Return Books**: Users can borrow and return books.
   - **Error Handling**: Robust error handling for invalid requests and server errors.

 - Environment Variables
   - PORT=3000